 My personal favorite is actually their most simple: the three-flavor cake with orange, vanilla, and lemon.
 The cake is perfectly moist, packed full of flavor while still letting that special pound-cakey flavor sing through.
 If pound cake isn’t your thing, perhaps their strawberry pies and cinnamon rolls are more your style.
 I haven’t tried them yet (because I still want to order my favorite pound cake each time,) but I trust they’re just as delicious.

 This one is located right on the square next to the Abbeville Opera House.
-Urban 2 Country is a surprising place to earn a spot on this list, but I love me some chocolate.
-Urban 2 Country is a retail store, with antiques in the back and upstairs.
+Pendleton Farms is a surprising place to earn a spot on this list, but I love me some chocolate.
+Pendleton Farms is a retail store, with antiques in the back and upstairs.
 The front sells gourmet food things from around the country, like hot sauces, jams, and powdered mixes.
 Behind the glass at the counter sit some decadent-looking chocolate truffles.
 They’re calling my name, how could I resist?

 Ice Cream- Edgefield General Store in Edgefield, SC